Radiofrequency Mole Removal Treatment Melbourne

 • The scarring produced is usually less than scalpel incisions

-• Safety is higher than using scalpels
+• Generally considered less risk than using scalpels

 • Enhanced healing, with less swelling, bleeding, pain, and infection afterwards in comparison to scalpel incisions